Hit by an unlicensed driver

 Insurance When an Unlicensed Driver Gets into an Accident

-When someone injures you in a car accident, you have the right to make a claim against the driver’s auto liability insurance and demand reimbursement for your medical bills, lost wages, and damage to your vehicle.
+When someone injures you in a car accident, you have the right to make a claim against the driver’s auto liability insurance for your medical bills, lost wages, and damage to your vehicle.
 Car owners in South Carolina are required to maintain auto liability insurance coverage to operate their vehicles in the state.

 • Intoxicated by alcohol or drugs